1. Home

 5. Check out the neighbourhood (at different times)

-The last thing you want when you settle down for the first evening in your new home after an exhausting moving day is the sound of blaring music from the neighbour’s house until midnight.
-A perfect house at 10am may not seem as good during the evenings, so it is advised to view your potential property on more than one occasion and at different times of the day.
+The last thing you want after an exhausting moving day is the sound of blaring music from the neighbour’s house until midnight.
+A perfect house at 10am may not seem as good during the evenings.
+So it is a good idea to view your potential property on more than one occasion and at different times of the day.

 Have a wander around the neighbourhood and talk to the local residents.
 Check out local parks, shops and cafes.
 Make sure you would feel safe in your new home.
 Depending on how long you are planning to stay in your new home, it might also be worth investigating the local school options.

-You should also remember to take photos inside properties when you view them, as on your fifteenth house viewing they will probably have started to all merge into one.
-Taking photos will ensure the spearate properties are clear when you go back over your viewings later.
-It will also mean that if you suddenly realise you forgot to check something, you might be able to just have a look at the photos - the seller might not be best pleased if you keep popping back to check up on little things!
+You should also remember to take photos inside properties when you view them.
+Taking photos helps you remember and distinguish the different properties you've seen during your viewings.
+Also, if you suddenly realise you forgot to check something, you might be able to just have a look at the photos.
+The seller might not be best pleased if you keep popping back to check up on little things!

-In addition to this, you should also check the Government's Planning Portal so you can find out whether any large scale building works are planned to take place which may reduce your enjoyment of the area and the price of your potential future house when you sell on.
+In addition to this, you should also check the Government's Planning Portal.
+With this, you can find out whether any large scale building works are planned to take place.
+If there is, it may reduce your enjoyment of the area and the price of your potential future house when you sell on.

 6. Research how much to offer

-As well as being a great way to search for potential houses, online property searches can show you how much properties in the local area have sold for or are currently on the market for.
-This will give you an indication of a reasonable offer for the house you have your eye on and the ceiling price for the area in which it is located.
+Online property searches can, of course, show you potential houses to buy.
+It can also show how much similar properties in the local area have sold for, or are currently on the market for.
+This will aid you in knowing what would be a reasonable offer for the house you have your eye on, as you can gage what the property is worth.
 Sites such as Zoopla and Rightmove are a good starting point for such searches.

-The findings outlined in the report from your house survey may provide an opportunity to renegotiate on the purchase price, as it will indicate any structural problems and how much it will cost to repair.
-Additionally, a valuation can be included in the survey to ensure you are not offering more than the market value of the property.
+Any findings in your house survey report may provide an opportunity to renegotiate on the purchase price.
+This is because it will indicate any structural problems and how much it will cost to repair.
+A valuation can also be done to ensure you're not offering more than the market value of the property.

 7. Ask the seller to take it off the market

-If you have found your dream house and you are ready to make an offer, you can make the offer on the condition that the house gets taken off the market.
-This removes the possibility of someone else making a higher offer and you being gazumped even after you have agreed the sale.
+It may be that you've found your dream house and you're ready to make an offer.
+You can make the offer on the condition that the house gets taken off the market.
+This will remove the possibility of someone making a higher offer.
+Nobody wants to be gazumped after agreeing on a sale.

 8. Only use professionals

-Once you have had your offer accepted you will need to employ a conveyancing solicitor to deal with the paperwork and legal aspects of the transaction.
-You'll also need to arrange for a survey to take place and hire a removals company to ensure the safety of your belongings on the big day.
+You will need a conveyancing solicitor to manage the paperwork and legal aspects of the sale.
+This is only after your offer has been accepted.
+You'll also need to arrange for a property survey to take place to make sure the property is ready to go.
+You can then hire a removals company to ensure the safety of your belongings on moving day.

-Although it may be tempting to deem the Mortgage Valuation as sufficient, it is important to commission an independent survey from a RICS surveyor for a detailed inspection of the condition of the house.
+It may be tempting to deem the Mortgage Valuation as sufficient.
+But it's important to get an independent survey from a RICS surveyor for a detailed inspection.
+This will more thoroughly give you a sense of the condition of the house.

 9. Communicate